 One of the key functions of our board of directors is informed oversight of our risk management process.
 The board of directors does not have a standing risk management committee, but rather administers this oversight function directly through the board of directors as a whole, as well as through various standing committees of our board of directors that address risks inherent in their respective areas of oversight.
 In particular, our board of directors is responsible for monitoring and assessing strategic risk exposure and our audit committee has the responsibility to consider and discuss our major financial risk exposures and the steps our management has taken to monitor and control these exposures, including guidelines and policies to govern the process by which risk assessment and management is undertaken.
 The audit committee also monitors compliance with legal and regulatory requirements.
-Our nominating and corporate governance committee monitors the effectiveness of our corporate governance practices, including whether they are successful in preventing illegal or improper liability-creating conduct.
-Our compensation committee assesses and monitors whether any of our compensation policies and programs has the potential to encourage excessive risk-taking.
+Our nominating and corporate governance committee monitors the effectiveness of our corporate governance committee assesses and monitors whether any of our compensation policies and programs has the potential to encourage excessive risk-taking.